Home Start Here Conditions Specialists Recovery FAQ Resources

 Understand the grief is real — even if the family feels complete

-Partners sometimes struggle to understand grief over fertility loss when "we have the baby we wanted."
-The loss of reproductive choice and bodily autonomy is profound regardless of family size.
-Validate this without minimizing it.
+The loss of reproductive choice is profound regardless of family size.
+Validate this without minimizing it — even if the family feels complete to you.

 5